 GWS 250 - Gender and Social Movements (offered fall semester) OR

 GWS 340 - History of Feminist Thought to 1977 (normally offered in the fall semester)

 GWS 350 - Introduction to Feminist Theorizing (normally offered in the spring semester)

-GWS 400 - Doing Feminist Research (normally offered in the spring semester)
+GWS 400 - Doing Feminist Research (normally offered in the fall semester)

 GWS 599 - Senior Seminar (normally offered in the spring semester)

 B. Current GWS Electives